genestack/user-tutorials/source/tutorials/WES_data_analysis/mapping-reads-onto-a-reference-genome-2.rst

 enrichment statistics for reads mapped only on exome.
 If you go to the app page, change the value to 'Both exome and target file' and select the appropriate target annotation file, you get both exome and/or target enrichment statistics.
-To do this step, you can "generate reports" for each mapping separately or run our `Targeted Sequencing Quality Control`_ public data flow (with default values) for several samples at once and analyse the output reports in `Multiple QC Report app`_:
+To do this step, you can 'generate reports' for each mapping separately or run our `Targeted Sequencing Quality Control`_ public data flow (with default values) for several samples at once and analyse the output reports in `Multiple QC Report app`_: